MALI – The Trip

 On the way back to the centre we met Amadou’s mother and extended family.

 After lunch, we continued to Segou on the potholed road.
 We visited a village with many square granaries.
-The villagers were welcoming – an ancient lady pounding sorghum, women cooking and doing their laundry.
+The villagers were welcoming – an ancient lady pounding sorghum, and women cooking and doing their laundry.
 A huge pig was in a small pen.

 ON Segou